Hudson-Liu/Fleat-Model-Trainer/README.md

 # HYPAT
-Source code of the HYPAT API
+Source code of the HYPAT Library